ivaROS/neu_ros_driver/ReadMe_EN.txt

 The dependences:
 1.curl version
--the SDK defaultly linked with version CURL_OPENSSL_4 of curl
+-the SDK defaultly linked with version CURL_OPENSSL_4 of curl.
+-need you change the linker of 'neu_ros_driver/src/lib/libcurl.so' according to your system path.

 2.As the compiled SDK depends on openCV3, you need update your ROS's related components such as libimage_proc.so、libcv_bridge.so... and so on. you may need downloading ROS_Perception source code and compile-installing the modules. you refer to the following steps: